eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Since [OpenID4VP] contains a number of options, the use of the profile for 'OpenID for Verifiable Presentations for IETF SD-JWT VC' specified in [HAIP] is necessary to ensure interoperability between Wallet Units and Relying Parties.

+#### 5.6.2 Sending, authenticating, and returning transactional data using [ISO/IEC 18013-5] and [OpenID4VP]

+In some use cases, a Relying Party must be able to include additional data in the attestation presentation request.
+Primary examples include strong customer authentication for payments, see [Section 2.6.4](#264-strong-user-authentication-for-electronic-payments), and the creation of qualified electronic signatures, see [Section 2.4](#24-qualified-electronic-signatures).
+In the case of strong customer authentication for payments, the Relying Party sends payment information, such as the payment amount and the payee, to the Wallet Unit.
+In the case of electronic signatures, the Relying Party may send (a representation of) data to be signed to the Wallet Unit.
+In [Topic 20](./annexes/annex-2/annex-2-high-level-requirements.md#a2320-topic-20---strong-user-authentication-for-electronic-payments), such data is called transactional data.

+The Wallet Unit will process the transactional data in a use-case specific way, and, after consulting the User, will sign a (representation of the) transactional data to authenticate it.
+The Wallet Unit will then return the signed data in the presentation response, together with the presented attributes, if any.

+Both [ISO/IEC 18013-5] and [OpenID4VP] allow for sending, authenticating, and returning transactional data.
+In both protocols, the presentation request can be extended with use-case specific (proprietary) transactional data.
+The Wallet Unit can subsequently sign this data by including it in the device binding process, see [Section 6.6.3.8](#6638-relying-party-instance-verifies-device-binding).
+Therefore, no extensions of the presentation response are necessary to return the signed transactional data.

 ## 6 Trust model